spncr/spncr.dev/pages/theo_copper.md

 If left alone, it will darken.

-Moisture, acid, and fingers may leave marks.
+Moisture, acid, fingers leave marks.

 Polish it for a special occasion, but the history will remain, a veil beyond the shine.

 I had this batch blasted, then plated in copper.

-The plating is meant to be an underplate, not cosmetic.

-The process left some permanent splatter marks on every yoyo.

-I hesitated to release these at all.

-They are not perfect.

 They are not competition grade spin machines.

 They will not outperform in any way.

-They might get better with age, if you enjoy an ephemeral patina.

-They will become more predictable with practice, but they will not outperform.

-These patina in layers, to reflect the life it has had.

-The shoddy plating job is only their birth story, what happens next?
+The marred plating is only their birth story, what happens next?

-I decided to release the Copper Theodore because I love them and I want to share, if you are up for the challenge.

 They're grumpy, heavy, open to the challenge of you.

 ## disclaimers

 **Every single yoyo has some form of splatter marks** from the copper plating process.

-This plating is considered "non-cosmetic".
+The copper plating is considered "non-cosmetic", it will change indefinitely.

-The blasted texture is easily marred by fingerprints or moisture.
-Any marks made early in the life of the yoyo tend to show up indefinitely and become part of the patina.
+The blasted texture can pick up fingerprints and moisture.
+Any marks made early in the life of the yoyo tend to settle into the patina.
 An exaggerated, imperfect aging process is expected.

-We manually finished each yoyo with steel wool, to reduce the splattering and to make the surface more touchable.
-We did our best to not leave any new marks or finger prints.
-Some yoyos do have marks, either from the plating process or the steel wool scrub or a bad job.
+Each yoyo is finished with steel wool, to reduce the splattering and make the surface more touchable.

-The machine lines are also visible, even through blasting and steel wooling.
+The machine lines are still visible.

 Copper smells.
-Your hands will smell and your string will get dirty when you play with this yoyo.
+Your hands will smell and your string will get dirty faster when you play with this yoyo.

 ## Specs
 * Machined by Alvin Rollins of Foxland Precision in 2017, before the shop was shut down.
-That was in Tennesse, in the States.
+That was in Tennesse.
 * 6063 Aluminum.
-Copper plated with a non-cosmetic process that patinas aggressively, even from the air.
+Copper plated with a non-cosmetic process that patinas aggressively, starting already.
 * 70g+ assembled.
 A naked half is ~33g.
 * 38mm wide, 54.5mm diameter
 * Nasty rubber shield C bearing, recessed to 3.6mm gap